Best Paint Brush For Cutting In Crisp Professional Details

 Yeah, it’s that good.

-I used 2- and 3-inch angled paint brushes for all my cutting in–”cutting in” is what painters call the no-tape method of painting between surfaces.
-Wall to ceiling.
-Wall to chair rail.
+I used 2- and 3-inch angled paint brushes for all my cutting in.
+“Cutting in” is what painters call the no-tape method of painting between surfaces.
+Wall to ceiling and then wall to chair rail.
 Shoe molding to floor, and so on.
 I can do it with a 3-inch brush, but it is painful.

 With a A Richard (they’re French Canadian, it’s A ree-shard) brush, it is still painful because it is not a pressure treated deck building or a feature wall, but the brush works so elegantly well, it’s almost a joy to do what I don’t like doing.